EyeLoveKnots

 Lily's blue and white Floral Mug Rug paired together with Lily's pink Floral Tea Bag Pocket, EyeLoveKnots

-So far this month, we’ve got Lily’s Floral Mug Rug.
+So when I made the Delilah Mug Rug.
 I actually made this little holder the same time I made the mug rug because I thought it would be a great duo as a mug rug for your cup and a pocket to hold/gift a tea bag…

 Lily's blue and white Floral Mug Rug paired together with Lily's pink Floral Gift Card Holder, a bag of New England Coffee Butter Pecan Flavor, a Hanging Plants coffee mug, and Hazelnut coffee creamers, EyeLoveKnots